 These guidelines point to some of the drawbacks to using role-play, namely the amount of time necessary to properly prepare for the activity and the amount of knowledge one needs to have about both the content and the pedagogy (see House et. al., 1983; Ments, 1989).
 However, if instructors do take the time to prepare, the benefits can far outweigh the effort.

 Written by Lauren Britt Elmore, Ed.D., Harvard Graduate School of Education

 Aspegren, K. (1999).
-BEME Guide No. 2: Teaching and learning communication skills in medicine-a review.
-Medical Teacher, 21(6), 563.
+BEME Guide No. 2: Teaching and learning communication skills in medicine-a review with quality grading of articles.
+Medical Teacher, 21(6), 563-570.